 - Community – Providing the infrastructure and resources required for a vibrant community of practice to flourish.

-CIPA’s democratically elected Council is responsible for the direction of the Institute, this it achieves through the setting of a three year strategic plan subject to annual review.
+CIPA’s elected Council is responsible for the direction of the Institute, this it achieves through the setting of a three year strategic plan which is subject to annual review.
 The strategic plan articulates CIPA’s priority activities under the headings Status, Influence, Learning and Community.
 In arriving at these activities, CIPA’s Council strives to consult fully with the membership and to canvass the opinion of key stakeholders such as the UK Intellectual Property Office and partner membership organisations including the Chartered Institute of Trade Mark Attorneys, the Intellectual Property Federation, the International Federation of Intellectual Property Attorneys and other representative bodies.

 Much of CIPA’s business is carried out through its network of expert committees and special interest groups.
 The committees range in activities from specialist technical groups looking at patent law, trade mark law, copyright and design law, litigation and the life sciences, through to more general work such as how CIPA promotes the profession through its media and public affairs work, issuing business practice guidance to members, liaison with CIPA’s international partners and its relationship with the world of academia.
 CIPA benefits from a highly engaged membership, where many members volunteer to give their time freely in committee work.
 A team of expert staff support the Council and CIPA’s committees.